Docs

 end

-1. Ensure your Gemfile includes gems for the automatic instrumentation of the frameworks and libraries your application uses.
+1. Ensure your Gemfile includes gems for the automatic instrumentation of the frameworks and libraries your app uses.

 gem 'opentelemetry-instrumentation-rails'